coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveMobile/LedgerLiveMobileGettingStarted.md

-# Take your first steps
+# Getting Started With Ledger Live Mobile

 The first time you use Ledger Live mobile, it will help you set up your Ledger device and configure a few important settings so you can quickly take your first steps with the application.